Tracer

 "And that," the cryptographer finished, "Is the last chapter in the life story of our alien friend."

 Slowly, Jeff began to speak.
-"Then . . . then . . .
-I'm supposed to protect humanity from destruction, and destroy an alien empire at the same time."
+"Then . . . then . . . now, I'm the last of the Armored Warriors.
+I'm supposed to protect humanity from destruction, and take down an alien empire at the same time."

 "You're not obliged to do anything.
 You found the alien completely by accident; you don't have to risk your life or crush any empires or save any worlds just because of that.
 You've done more than enough good already, fighting crime on your own and all; but if you think someone else should serve the greater good with that box of yours, you're free to hand it on."

 Jeff pondered this.
-Giving it all up had never occurred to him before, and some far-off part of him seriously considered it.
+Giving it all up had crossed his mind once or twice before, and some far-off part of him seriously considered it now.
 He could just forget everything and go back to his old life, in relative leisure and safety, knowing that someone else was doing the dangerous work.

 "Doc," he said, "I don't think I want to give any of this up.
 I'll keep the box and use it for what it was intended for."